pubeldev/prusa_exporter/README.md

 alpha3
 - [x] auto enable syslog metrics
-- [ ] create FAQ
+- [x] create FAQ
-- [ ] ~~check if the address from the udp and prusalink metrics are the same~~ - there is an issue in the firmware.
+- [x] ~~check if the address from the udp and prusalink metrics are the same~~ - there is an issue in the firmware.
 Even though printer should sent metrics via selected network, it can sent them via ESP32 if it's connected.
 And vice versa - it can sent metrics via Ethernet if the ESP32 is selected as network adapter.
 - [ ] ~~compress image of print~~ - expose link to image instead
-- [ ] ~~rename udp metrics~~ - keeping old names for compatibility with metrics_handler
+- [x] ~~rename udp metrics~~ - keeping old names for compatibility with metrics_handler
-- [ ] check PrusaLink metrics
+- [x] check PrusaLink metrics - done by ([imax9000](https://github.com/imax9000))
 - [ ] XL dashboard

 alpha4